-To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
+To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 US Citizens can refer to the US Department of State’s website for more information regarding passports.

-Yearlong students require a Tier 4 General Student Visa.
 Students applying for a Tier 4 Visa must complete the application process prior to departure.
 You will be required to appear in person at a biometrics facility in order to complete this process.

-Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive about 4 months prior to the program start).
+Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive about four months prior to the program start).
 Program Advisors in the Central Office are also available to answer any visa questions you may have.

 All costs related to obtaining a visa, including travel, are your responsibility.

 Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
-Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
+Permanent Residents of the US should check with U.S. Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.
 If you are from a non-English speaking country, you may be required to submit an English proficiency exam or certificate.